vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Generators/06_objects.md

 ## List of Objects from Schema

-Builds up a list of an objects by given schema.
+Builds up a list of objects by given schema.

 The configuration object is required to have `schema` field containing a [Schema Input](../Building-Blocks/02_schema-input.md) object.
 This configured